-Picknbow Instructors from Aug 23-25, 2024
+Picknbow Instructors for Aug 22-24, 2025

-Whether you sing, play banjo, guitar, bass, mandolin, fiddle, harmonica, or something else, there’s a class where you’ll pick up a new trick or three.
+Whether you sing, play banjo, guitar, bass, mandolin, fiddle, or something else, there’s a class where you’ll pick up a new trick or three.
 Take a look at who’s teaching!

-2024 Picknbow Camp Instructors
+2025 Picknbow Camp Instructors

 DANNY GOTHAM’s musical roots spread deep and broad, a master flatpicking and fingerpicking instrumentalist, cutting his musical teeth playing in various rock, jazz, blues, bluegrass and country bands.
 In 1980, Gotham took Second Place in the prestigious National Fingerpicking Guitar Championship in Winfield, KS.
 His musical collaborations include accompanist to the great folksinger Tom Paxton and original "Prairie Home Companion" music director, Peter Ostroushko.
 As a teacher, he has maintained an extensive private student roster, and, since 1974, conducted numerous workshops in the US and Canada.
 Gotham, along with Jane Peppler and Bob Vasile, founded Picknbow in 2011.